Methods to assist free flow of water

 Who do I contact about flooding from an overflowing watercourse?

-Contact your local Rivers Agency office in writing.
+Contact your local DfI Rivers office in writing.
 They will carry out an investigation to identify the cause of the flooding, and will aim to provide a substantive response within 15 working days.

 What is a 'designated' watercourse?